sprater/freenas-disktemp-graphs/README.md

 default FreeNAS 11 environment to create, update, and display disk temperature graphs.

-Once installed, disk temperatuure graphs will show up at the bottom of the *Disk* graph window under the *Reports* tab.
+Once installed, disk temperature graphs will show up at the bottom of the *Disk* graph window under the *Reports* tab.